micado-scale/docs/user_documentation/rst/tutorials.rst

 *  Step1: make a copy of the TOSCA file which is appropriate for your cloud - ``stressng_<your_cloud>.yaml`` - and name it ``stressng.yaml`` (ie. by issuing the command ``cp stressng_cloudsigma.yaml stressng.yaml``)
 *  Step2: fill in the requested fields beginning with ``ADD_YOUR_...`` .
 These will differ depending on which cloud you are using.

+   **Important:** Make sure you create the appropriate firewall policy for the MiCADO workers as described :ref:`here <workerfirewallconfig>`!

  * In CloudSigma, for example, the ``libdrive_id`` , ``public_key_id`` and ``firewall_policy`` fields must be completed.
 Without these, CloudSigma does not have enough information to launch your worker nodes.
 All information is found on the CloudSigma Web UI. ``libdrive_id`` is the long alphanumeric string in the URL when a drive is selected under “Storage/Library”. ``public_key_id`` is under the “Access & Security/Keys Management” menu as **Uuid**. ``firewall_policy`` can be found when selecting a rule defined under the “Networking/Policies” menu.
 The following ports must be opened for MiCADO workers: *all inbound connections from MiCADO master*

 *  Step3: Update the parameter file, called ``_settings``.
 You need the ip address for the MiCADO master and should name the application by setting the APP_ID  ***the application ID can not contain any underscores ( _ )** You should also change the SSL user/password/port information if they are different from the default.